 All requests must be be made in writing.
 While it is not compulsory, it would be helpful if you could make your request by completing a Subject Access Request Form [PDF 38.3KB].
 You will also be asked to provide evidence of your identity.
 If you are requesting a copy of CCTV footage, we would also need a description and full colour photograph of yourself.

 If would be helpful if you could provide us with details to help us identify the specific information you want from us.
 An open ended request for access such as "Give me a copy of all the information you hold on me" will not be sufficient to enable us to locate what you want.
 It will help us deal with your request more efficiently if you include the type of information you want, department where it may be held, dates of documents, relevant time periods etc.

 Can I request CCTV footage?

 Yes.
-If you would like to request CCTV footage under a Subject Access Request please complet and return the CCTV SAR form and return it to the town hall or by email to email@example.com.
-This is also subject to the £10 fee.
-Details of how to pay can be found on the form.
+If you would like to request CCTV footage under a Subject Access Request please complete and return the CCTV SAR [PDF 85.6KB] form and return it to the town hall or by email to firstname.lastname@example.org.

 Can someone else make the request on my behalf?

 Yes.
 You can ask a third party, such as your Solicitor to make the request for you.
 We will need to ensure that the third party making the request is entitled to act on your behalf and would expect to see written authority from you.

 Will I have to pay for the information?